RohanNathHERE/Portfolio/README.md

 # Rohan Nath Portfolio

-A personal portfolio website showcasing my research, publications, projects, and contact information.
+A personal portfolio website showcasing my research, publications, and contact information.
 Designed to be clean, responsive, and user-friendly.

 ## Features